zhijie-li/TIA_dump/README.md

 ## [the XML]

-The XML block contains some interesting microscope settings.
-This can be easily found by looking for the <ObjectInfo></ObjectInfo> pairs.
-Two bytes, '0D 0A', follow the </ObjectInfo> tag.

 The XML block is found immediately after the filename string.
 The node starts with '32 00 42 04', then '02 00'.
 The XML is saved as a '60 00' -string.

+The XML block contains some interesting microscope settings.
+This can also be easily found by looking for the <ObjectInfo></ObjectInfo> pairs.

-A section int the XML is tagged 'TrueImageHeaderInfo'.
-When expanded, looks like this(comments are my guesses):
+A section in the XML is tagged 'TrueImageHeaderInfo'.
+When expanded, looks like this (nothing really useful):
 ```
   Data:
   - Index: '5'